ezimuel/zend-stratigility-skeleton/README.md

 Run the skeleton
 ================

-To run the skeleton application you need to expose the `/public` folder using a web server.
+To run the skeleton application you need to publish the `/public` folder using a web server.
 You can also use the PHP internal web server running the following command: